Recipe Overview

 Ingredients needed in separate containers.

-How To Make These Muffins
+How To Make Blueberry Muffins

-Okay, let’s get started!
+Get ready.
 Turn your oven on to preheat and prepare the muffin tins.
 This recipe makes 12 muffins.
 You can either spray the tins lightly with nonstick spray, grease them with shortening, or use paper mufffin liners.

 Blend the softened cream cheese with a fourth cup sugar and a teaspoon of vanilla extract.
 The cream cheese mixture should be smooth and creamy.
 If it seems a bit lumpy, beat it with your electric mixer a minute.